Clevedon branch line

 The Clevedon branch line was a 3+1/2 mi branch railway line that ran from Yatton railway station on the Bristol to Taunton Line to Clevedon in North Somerset, England, with no intermediate stops.

-It was opened on 28 July 1847 by the Bristol and Exeter Railway.
-Initially it was built as broad gauge but was converted to standard gauge in 1879.

 History

 Seaside resorts became fashionable during the early years of the reign of Queen Victoria.
 When the Bristol and Exeter Railway (B&ER) opened its main line (at first to Bridgwater) in 1841, a station was provided at "Clevedon Road", about 4 mi distant.
 In the 1845 the B&ER obtained the necessary Parliamentary sanction to open a branch line to the town.
 The line was opened on 28 July 1847.